 - Free association is a status that is international and not domestic, defined by an agreement approved by federal law but not the federal constitution itself.
 The features of free association must conform to a bilateral government-to-government foreign relations model.

-- Because free association is a sovereign-to-sovereign alliance recognized as a non-colonial status, the Constitution of the U.S. is not the supreme law of the land in the free associated state (FAS).
-Rather, the FAS is sovereign and its constitution is the supreme law of the land.
+- Because free association is a sovereign-to-sovereign alliance, the Constitution of the U.S. is not the supreme law of the land in the free associated state (FAS).
+Rather, the FAS is sovereign and its own constitution is the supreme law of the land.

 - The Constitution of the U.S. and federal law do not apply directly by their own force in a free associated state, and any U.S. activities in the FAS are governed by the association agreement and international diplomatic conventions.